 This requires careful budgeting and management of funds, in addition to being ready to show that the costs covered by the funding source were in compliance with the award guidelines if and when audited.

 One of the critical components of calculating true labor costs for a grant, program, or contract is to include the employee labor, or benefit, burden.
-The labor burden is the actual cost of the employee to you, aside from their salary.
+The benefit burden is the actual cost of the employee to you, aside from their salary.
 The burden cost includes the benefits you pay the employee on your payroll and is an aggregate cost that represents the employer-paid employee benefits (e.g. Medical, Dental, 401K, car allowance, cell phone, etc.).

 Labor burden, the actual cost of the employee including salary and benefits paid to the employee on your payroll, is important to include when reporting on the full cost of labor.
 You also need to assign the true labor burden to the grants (or other funds) worked by the employees.